 I woke up in the morning and walked the whole city and didn’t see another expat all day.
 After dark I went to a pub I found on Google and had a hamburger and drank a lot of beer.
 It was Thanksgiving Day.
 I drunk emailed my editor to thank her again for the opportunity.
 She didn’t respond.

 I went back to Hanoi for my friend’s birthday and tried ecstasy.
 You’ve been in love before, right?
 An ecstasy tab is like a year’s worth of that – perfect dates and text messages from them! – all crunched into one hour.
 The comedown is also analogous.
-Months’ worth of breakup, slammed into forty-eight long hours.
-I thought about killing myself for two days.
+Months’ worth of breakup, slammed into twenty-four long hours.

 I regret not having you come down that night… I was too shy.